toolleeo/cli-apps/README.md

 ## <a name="funny"></a>Funny tools

-* [asciiacquarium](http://www.robobunny.com/projects/asciiquarium/html/) - Enjoy the mysteries of the sea from the safety of your own terminal!  " funny,cmatrix,http://www.asty.org/cmatrix/,"ncurses program that display the scrolling lines found in the movie `The matrix`.
+* [asciiacquarium](http://www.robobunny.com/projects/asciiquarium/html/) - Enjoy the mysteries of the sea from the safety of your own terminal!
+* [cmatrix](http://www.asty.org/cmatrix/) - ncurses program that display the scrolling lines found in the movie `The matrix`.
 * [cowsay](https://en.wikipedia.org/wiki/Cowsay) - A program that generates a ASCII art of a cow with a bubble containing the specified message (I provide the Wikipedia link since at the moment the link to the author's homepage results to be unreachable).
 * [cowthink](https://en.wikipedia.org/wiki/Cowsay) - Same as `cowsay`, but uses a "think" bubble instead of a speech bubble.
 * [fortune](http://software.clapper.org/fortune/) - Generates random messages feched from a quotation database.
 * [Steam Locomotive](http://www.cyberciti.biz/tips/displays-animations-when-accidentally-you-type-sl-instead-of-ls.html) - A steam locomotive traverses the screen from right to left if `sl` is typed instead of `ls`.
+* [ternimal](https://github.com/p-e-w/ternimal) - Simulate a lifeform in the terminal.

 ## <a name="games"></a>Games

 * [StarWars vision]() - See Star Wars in ASCII with ``telnet towel.blinkenlights.nl``.
 * [bastet](http://fph.altervista.org/prog/bastet.html) - (Bastard Tetris) implements the classical Tetris but with a logic to generate the next block which maximizes the difficulty for the player.
+* [Cataclysm: Dark Days Ahead](https://cataclysmdda.org/) - Open source turn-based survival RPG development project.
 * [Dwarf fortress](http://www.bay12games.com/dwarves/) - A fantasy game using ASCII art graphical representation of the game environment; it features a rich environment with many options and possibilities.
 * [freesweep](http://www.upl.cs.wisc.edu/~hartmann/sweep/) - A Minesweeper clone for the terminal which allows you to configure settings such as table rows and columns up to 1024x1024!), percentage of bombs, colors and also has a highscores table.
 * [Nethack](http://nethack.org/) - Single player rogue-like dungeon exploration game; I'm currently addicted to [Pixel Dungeon](http://pixeldungeon.watabou.ru/) and its derivatives (Android apps), thus I find nethack a little bit too graphically poor.